-I HEREBY CERTIFY that on this 22th day of December, 2003, a true and correct copy of the foregoing has been furnished by hand delivery and/or electronically and/or U.S. Mail to the following:
+I HEREBY CERTIFY that on this 29th day of December, 2003, a true and correct copy of the foregoing has been furnished by hand delivery or U.S. Mail to the following:

 JasonRojas/Jeremy Susac/Adam Teitzman Florida Public Service Commission 2540 Shumard Oak Blvd.
 Tallahassee, FL 32399